strapi/rfcs/rfcs/004-notification-flow.md

 # Tradeoffs

-What potential tradeoffs are involved with this proposal.
+What potential tradeoffs are involved with this proposal?

-- Adding parent_id to notification will add a new layer of complexity
+- Adding `parent_id` to notifications will add a new layer of complexity.
 - Should it live on the core or as a package?
 # Alternatives